avaisan/parkrun-statistics/readme.md

 ### Deployments
 - CDK is used only to provision infrastructure.
 It does not deploy application code.
 - Frontend pipeline triggers when changes are done to `frontend` folder on main branch.
+- CDK pipeline uses GitHub action that writes S3 bucket and Cloudfront ID into GitHub repo secrets, which frontend deployment uses to deploy code.